-G - SPECIALITY IN-HAND CLASSES
+M-SPECIALITY IN-HAND CLASSES

-Best Presented
+1. Best Presented

-- 1. Handlers should strive to present their horses and themselves in a neat and tidy manner.
+- Handlers should strive to present their horses and themselves in a neat and tidy manner.
 Handlers should present themselves in the appropriate attire.
-All tack should be clean, tidy, in good repair and appropriate to the type of horse and the handler's attire.
+All tack should be clean, tidy, in good repair and appropriate to the type horse and the handlers attire.
 The combination horse and handler should give an overall pleasing appearance.
-Coloured brow bands are permissible. - 2.
-This class does not work out.
-Horses are to enter the arena at a walk for judging of overall appearance and be lined up to be judged.
+Coloured brow bands are permissible. - This class does not workout -horses are to enter the arena at a walk for judging of overall appearance, and be lined up in order to be judged.

-Colour classes
+2. Colour classes

-- 1. Colour Classes are not bound by any other Colour Breed Definition. - 2.
-Coloured Open to all horses with a multi permanent pattern-factor (appaloosa or pinto) in the coat of the neck, body and belly. - 3.
-Excluded as eligible colour for Multi colour classes are white markings on the lower legs below the knee/hock, including a diminishing spear that is part of a sock and white on the face in front of a line drawn from the base of the ear to the corner of the mouth and under the chin.
-Heavy ticking and roan are not considered multi-colour. - 4.
-Solid-Colour: Open to horses possessing one colour (including dapples) on the neck, body, belly.
-The skin may be pink or lightly freckled as in cremello /perlino, champagne or dark.
-Ordinary white markings with underlying pink skin on the lower legs and front of the face are permitted. - 5.
-Champion Coloured Horse: May be offered, to be judged from the first and second place winners of the appropriate classes in the standard fashion. - 6.
-Basis of Judging Cobs are to be judged 80% on the NATURAL colour of the horse and 20% on the conformation. - 7.
-Workout: Horses are to be circled both ways or a figure of eight in the arena at a walk, to judge the 80% colour.
-Horses must be lined up in profile (nose to tail) to judge the 20% conformation.
+- Colour Classes are not bound by any other Colour Breed Definition. - Coloured - Open to all horses with a multi permanent pattern-factor (appaloosa or pinto) in the coat of the neck, body and belly. - Excluded as eligible colour for a Multi colour classes are white markings on the lower legs below the knee/hock, including a diminishing spear that is part of a sock and white on the face in front of a line drawn from the base of the ear to the corner of the mouth and under the chin.
+Heavy ticking and roan is not considered multi-colour.

+3. Solid-Colour

+• Open to horses possessing one colour (including dapples) on the neck, body, belly.
+The skin may be pink or lightly freckled as in cremello/perlino, champagne or dark.
+Ordinary white markings with underlying pink skin on the lower legs and front of the face are permitted.

+4. Champion Coloured Horse -

+• May be offered, to be judged from the first and second place winners of the appropriate classes in the standard fashion.
+Basis of Judging -Cobs are to be judged 80% on the NATURAL colour of the horse and 20% on the conformation.